jnfritz54/BigBang/README.md

 one little push that create a universe

 Current State:
-Create a customizable spiral galaxy with 4 arms and a central bulb
+Create a customizable spiral galaxy with 4 arms and a central bulb, fill systems with stars and planets.
+Can also determine whether a planet is in the habitable zone or not

+USAGE:
+1) Create database using bigbang.sql (update db logins in generator.php if necessary)
+2) php generator.php : populate stars and planets
+3) php calculTemperaturePlanete.php : determine habitable planets

 ROADMAP